OrdinaryMagician/stinger_m/ProtoNotes.md

    one from the Automag.
  - Barrel spin is still pump operated, but reload is break action because I felt like it.
- - Might smoothen some of the geometry on the fp mesh.
+ - Smoothed out some of the geometry on the fp mesh.
 Hexagonal barrels aren't exactly the best looking.
  - This damn thing has so many frames of animation now, whew.
 Also I sure blew the polycount budget on this, normally Unreal weapons have anywhere from